Macrometacorp/docs/docs/cep/tutorials/correlating-data.md

 		CREATE STREAM HumidStream (deviceID long, humid double);
  		```

        The output directed to this stream is published via a sink of the `stream` type.
-For more information about publishing data via sinks, see the [Publishing Data guide](publishing-data.md).

 3. Now let's define an output stream to publish the temperature and humidity.